stvp/le/README.markdown

 # le

-le is a simple Logentries writer for Go that sends logs asynchronously in the background and handles automatically re-connecting, as needed.

-Connection errors are logged to stderr.

-**Security note:** Currently, `le` should only be used on trusted networks.
-It does not yet use TLS.
-(Pull requests welcome.)
+`le` is a Go package that provides a basic goroutine-safe `io.Writer` interface for sending logs to Logentries.
+It should only be used in AWS us-east-1 because it does not use TLS.

 ## Documentation